emmercm/www/src/blog/_homebrew-casks.md

 ## Installation

 For our example cask, I'm going to use [Amazon Corretto](https://aws.amazon.com/corretto/) v24.
 This came from a real world need of mine to install non-LTS JDK versions at work.
 The only [versioned casks](https://docs.brew.sh/Versions) for Corretto is for LTS JDK versions (`corretto@17`, `corretto@21`, `corretto@25`, etc.), so there is no `corretto@24`.
-Instead, we h
+Instead, we have to install an old version of `corretto` when it was v24.

 First, we need to check out the entire Git history of [homebrew/cask](https://github.com/Homebrew/homebrew-cask) so that `git` can scan its file history for the desired version of the cask: